dowjones/envprops/README.md

 The purpose of this library is to store and retrieve environment-specific configuration.

-The main distinguishing feature of this library is the way one sets the properties.
+The main distinguishing feature is the way one sets the properties.
 In many other libraries you provide environments, which contain keys that in turn contain values: